Question: What is the yummiest Easter treat? Answer: the raw carrots left for the Easter Bunny.

 Early Easter morning, we awoke to find the enchanting Easter Basket on the coffee table in front of the couch in our living room.
 Easter breakfast consisted of hard-boiled Easter eggs, toast, orange juice and plenty of pieces of Easter chocolate “snuck” in for good measure.
 Thus fortified, it was now time to embark on our Easter egg hunt outside.

 Our parents filled plastic Easter eggs with money– and hid them all over the front and back yards.
-We searched in the lawn and under bushes for the colorful eggs containing cash.
+We searched in the lawn and under bushes for the colorful prizes containing cash.
 Dimes and quarters abounded, but some had Kennedy half dollars or even dollar bills tucked inside.
 This was lots better than the tooth fairy!
 Usually, I found the most eggs and never shared any of my winnings.

 Our family rarely attended Mass on Easter Sunday, although my sister, brother and I were baptized Catholic.
 The true meaning of Easter had mostly escaped me during my childhood.
-By adulthood, I was fairly agnostic and an unrepentant sinner.
+By adulthood, I was relatively agnostic and an unrepentant sinner.
 But there was always something deep inside, a nugget of belief that rumbled just beneath the surface.
-It first showed itself when my brother, Michael, died of cancer at the untimely age of 25.
+It first showed itself when my brother, Michael, died of cancer at the early age of 25.
 I organized his funeral Mass, choosing the readings, the 23rd Psalm and the songs, including “Michael, Row Your Boat Ashore,” a tribute to the fishing boat he bought to celebrate his earlier remission from cancer.